-Who do I call if I have special health care needs and need someone to help me?
-What is Service Management?
-How can I get Service Management?
+Who do I call if I have or my child has special health care needs and I need someone to help me?

-If you have special health care needs, a serious ongoing illness, a chronic or complex condition, or a disability that lasts a long time or you need regular and ongoing therapy for, call Member Services free-of-charge at 866-959-2555 to learn about Service Management.
-We will ask about your current health status.
-Your information will be given to a care manager.
-The care manager will call you within 15 business days to assess your needs.
-The care manager will work with you to develop a service plan within 30 business days.
-You can decline or opt out of Service Management at any time.
+If you have or your child has special health care needs, such as developmental delays, diabetes, or asthma, call Member Services at 866-959-6555 to get more information on how to get help.
+Texas Children's Health Plan has a Case Management program that offers families help with you or your child's special needs.
+The services range from simple outreach and information to intensive care management.
+They also include coordination with and referral to community resources to help families with transportation and basic living needs.
+Your information will be given to a case manager.
+The case manager will call you within 15 business days to assess your needs.
+The case manager will work with you to develop a service plan within 30 business days.
+You can decline or opt out of Case Management at any time.

-A care manager is a nurse who can help you:
+A case manager is a nurse or social worker who can help you:

-- Find services in your community.

-- Make appointments with special doctors.

-- · Learn about your medical condition.

-- Explain you covered benefits and services.

-- · Create a plan of care just for you. - Work with your main doctor to help you get medically necessary care.
+- Find services in your community. - Make appointments with special doctors. - Learn more about your or your child's medical condition. - Explain covered benefits and services. - Create a plan of care just for you or your child. - Work with your or your child's doctors to get medically necessary care for you or your child.